sishii1214/sishii1214.github.io/index.md

 description:
 ---

-Welcome!
 I am Shun ISHII, a JSPS research fellow at Keio University.
+Before coming to Keio, I was a doctoral course student at Kyoto university under the supervision of Prof. Akio Tamagawa (RIMS).

 [This](/cv) is my CV, and [here](/talks) is the list of my talks.

 **email address** : ishii(dot)shun(at)keio.jp

-**Research interests** : arithmetic fundamental groups, Galois representations, once-punctured elliptic curves, arithmetic of abelian varieties and Drinfeld modules.
+**Research interests** :

+- Galois representations on fundamental groups

+- Abelian varieties and Drinfeld modules

 ---